mike94100/myrient-dl-script/dl/sample/README.md

 ## Download

+### Local Execution
-To download all platforms in this collection:
+To download all platforms in this collection locally:

 ```bash
 python myrient_dl.py "sample.toml"